Media and Technology

 ENGLIT 1900: Project Seminar in research methods

 Choose any two period courses from your concentration (see the list below).

-Choose any six elective courses; at least four of them should come from the Media and Technology concentration.
+Choose any seven elective courses; at least four of them should come from the Media and Technology concentration.
 Students can apply for approval from the Literature Director to count an elective not previously listed in a given area of concentration.

 - All electives must be 0500-level or above, and at least three of them must be at the 1000-level.
 Download an easy-to-use chart of 1000-level courses and the requirements they satisfy.

 - Students may take up to two courses from the other programs in English (Writing, Film, Composition) designated within their area of concentration.
 Approved courses are listed below; students can apply for special approval from the Literature Director to count others.

 - At least one course should fulfill the breadth of study requirement (marked with *).
 Depending on the syllabus and instructor, one of your required courses or a Special Topics course may fulfill this requirement—simply ask your advisor.